West Adams, Los Angeles: 1980s - present day

 In 2000, the Alpha Gamma Omega sorority house, a Craftsman structure built in 1911 and located in West Adams, received a Preserve L.A. grant from the Getty Trust.

 In 2004, homes were demolished and lots were cleared in West Adams for what was then referred to as "Central High School No. 2".
 The Times reported that "a century-old neighborhood of houses and businesses" were demolished to make room for a new $130 million 15-acre high school.
 West Adams Preparatory High School opened in the fall semester of 2007 with a final budget of $176 million.

 In 2007, the city approved the "West Adams Streetscape Enhancement Program" proposed by LANI (Los Angeles Neighborhood Initiative).
 Improvements included the installation of four "gateway markers" at the corners of Adams Boulevard and Western Avenue and Adams Boulevard and Vermont Avenue.
 Additionally, 58 magnolia trees were planted along Adams Boulevard between Western and Vermont Avenues, along with additional trees clustered near the gateway markers.

 In 2010, This Old House magazine named West Adams as "one of the country's best neighborhoods for old houses".
 Criteria included "architectural diversity, craftsmanship of the homes, and the preservation momentum in the area".
 The magazine noted that West Adams was "once home to Los Angeles's wealthiest 19th-century bankers" and that the neighborhood was best for movie buffs and city life.

 In 2011, the Times reported on neighbors pushing back against crime and wrote: "The neighborhood around them at Western Avenue and Adams Boulevard might be blighted, but they are not about to cede to urban ills their graceful streets of century-old bungalows, well-tended lawns and curbside jacarandas and towering palms."

 In 2016, then-U.S. Representative (D-Los Angeles) and now Los Angeles Mayor Karen Bass said, "I tour people through the area all the time and they are surprised when they see beautiful homes, because it's not the perception of the neighborhood."
 That same year, an empty West Adams Hospital was transformed into a temporary art gallery.

+Etymology

+Over the past hundred years, West Adams has been referred to as "The West Adams District", The West Adams Street District, "The West Adams Historic District", and "Historic West Adams".
+But it's proper name is simply "West Adams".
+This was clarified in 2003 when the Los Angeles Times stated that "heritage minded residents insist on referring to the Craftsman district as historic West Adams", but, The Times reiterated, "the neighborhood is called West Adams".